rossmacarthur/emojis/README.md

 # emojis

-Lookup, iterate, and search emojis.
+Lookup, iterate over, and fuzzy search for emojis.

 ### Features